· 9 min read ·

 I want to be transparent about this because other Tacoma owners in the East Valley will be looking for shops.

-I’m not saying they’re bad fabricators.
+I’m not here to trash anyone’s business.
 But when something goes wrong with your install, the measure of a shop is how they handle it.
-In my case, I was left to figure it out on my own.
+In my case, I was on my own.
 That’s a deal-breaker for a shop relationship.

 The Partnership Going Forward